fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/user/me.md

 |data|map|User ID<br/>.
 User name<br/>.
 Email<br/>.
 Phone number<br/>.
 Additional authentication type<br/>.
 Last updated date|

 The `rtCode` will be `0` if the user is properly registered, and the information of that user will come as a `data`.
-However, if that specific user doesn't exist or a withdrawn user, the result code and message will appear as follows.
+However, if that specific user doesn't exist or is a withdrawn user, the result code and message will appear as follows.

 ### ResultCode
 |Result Code|Description|Solution|